home-assistant-tutorials/.github/profile/README.md

 * how to attach a shadow dom inside the constructor
 * how to clean up the lifecycle
 * how to get rid of the prefixes
-* how to migrate BEM methodology with nested CSS modifiers
+* how to migrate from BEM methodology to nested CSS modifiers

 ## Home Assistant